How Do You Estimate A Quotient

 Q: When should I estimate a quotient instead of calculating the exact answer?

 A: Estimate a quotient when you need a quick approximation, when checking the reasonableness of a calculated answer, or when the exact answer is not necessary.
-For example, when splitting a bill with friends or quickly assessing if you have enough money to buy a few items.
+Here's one way to look at it: when splitting a bill with friends or quickly assessing if you have enough money to buy a few items.

 Q: How accurate should my estimated quotient be?